LeStegii/server-software/RECOMMEND.md

   - If you want to use mods on your server you can use [Forge](https://github.com/UeberallGebannt/server-softwares/blob/master/SERVERS.md#-forge) or [Fabric](https://github.com/UeberallGebannt/server-softwares/blob/master/SERVERS.md#-fabric), depending which mods you want to use.

 ### 🔶 Minecraft with mods and plugins
-  - If you want to use mods and plugins on your server you can use [Magma](https://github.com/UeberallGebannt/server-softwares/blob/master/SERVERS.md#-magma).
+  - If you want to use mods and plugins on 1.12.2 or higher you can use [Magma](https://github.com/UeberallGebannt/server-softwares/blob/master/SERVERS.md#-magma).
+  - If you want to use mods and plugins on 1.7.10 you can use [Thermos](https://github.com/UeberallGebannt/server-softwares/blob/master/SERVERS.md#-thermos).